Need help? If you are in immediate danger, please call 000

 - The Northern Sydney Domestic Violence Networks, in conjunction with NSW Police, have produced Domestic Violence is a Crime to provide Police and legal information.

-- Charmed and Dangerous is a resource for women who wish to reclaim a healthy relationship after experiencing domestic violence.
+- Charmed and Dangerous is a resource from Legal Aid NSW for women who wish to reclaim a healthy relationship after experiencing domestic violence.